Eye dominance test

 No dominant eye: Is it possible?

-If a strong degree of dominance is not clear in a dominant eye test, it’s more likely a person has mixed ocular dominance.
+If a strong degree of dominance is not clear in a dominant eye test, it’s more likely that a person has mixed ocular dominance.
 This is also called alternating ocular dominance.
 In this case, one eye is dominant for certain functions or tasks, and the other eye is dominant at different times.

 Some people may perform a sighting dominant eye test and find that the visual target is not perfectly aligned with either eye.
 This may be true with the triangular opening between their hands or with their thumb (depending on which type of sighting test they perform).